Why We Shouldn't Throw Out Flood Insurance Reform

 Photo Credit: Flood Insurance Reform/shutterstock

-Dan Huber is the Science and Policy Fellow at the Center for Climate and Energy Solutions (formerly the Pew Center on Global Climate Change).
-He works on climate communication initiatives and writes about the impacts of climate change both domestically and internationally.
-Mr. Huber also supports the Center’s business adaptation and mitigation efforts and works on assessing the current ...
+Dan Huber was formerly a Science and Policy Fellow at the Center for Climate and Energy Solutions.
+He worked on climate communication initiatives and wrote about the impacts of climate change both domestically and internationally.
+Mr. Huber also supported the Center’s business adaptation and mitigation efforts and worked on assessing the current state of scholarly knowledge on climate ...

 Other Posts by Dan Huber